-If you love Woolworths goods, but aren’t the biggest fan of their prices, look out for Woolworths factory shops that don’t compromise on quality.
-But do leave your bank balance looking a little perkier.
+If you love Woolworths products but aren’t the biggest fan of the prices, look out for Woolworths factory shops that don’t compromise on quality.
+But do leave your bank balance looking a bit more healthy.

-At Woolworths manufacturers Nibbly Bits in Paarl you can indulge your sweet tooth in Woolies rusks, biscuits, cookies and other goodies to leave both your waistline and your pocket bulging.
+For instance at Woolworths manufacturers Nibbly Bits you can indulge your sweet tooth in Woolies rusks, biscuits, cookies and other goodies to leave both your waistline and your pocket bulging.
 This factory shop began making handmade rusks in 1996 in Wellington.
 Since then the company has grown to employ over 500 people.

-At the Nibbly Bits Factory Shop in Paarl you can save 50% off the retail price of these tasty treats.
-The best part is that you know you are getting to exact same product that will be packaged and sold in Woolworths stores around the country.
+At the Nibbly Bits Factory Shop you can save 50% off the retail price of these tasty treats.
+The best part is that you know you are getting the same product that will be packaged and sold in Woolworths stores around the country.

 Woolworths Factory Shops Bakery

-A similar store can be found in Kommetjie.
-Where the Compass Bakery have a factory shop selling some of the baked goods they supply to Woolworths at far more friendly prices.
+A similar factory store can be found in Kommetjie near Cape Town.
+Where the Compass Bakery have a factory shop selling some of the baked goods they supply to Woolworths at more friendly prices.

 Compass Bakery is most famous for its biscuits and other baked goods.
 The bakery recently produced a new product for Woolworths.
 The popular Marshmallow Brownies.

 This treat involves a chocolate-covered brownie base with a fluff of marshmallow on top.
 Also tastes great after a quick blitz in the microwave to make it melty.
-To sink your teeth into this treat and other delicious morsels visit Compass Bakery in Kommetjie on the Cape Peninsula.
+To sink your teeth into this treat and other delicious morsels visit Compass Bakery in Kommetjie on the Cape Peninsula at the following address.

 Woolworths Branded Underwear

 If you’re looking for something more saucy than sweet you can visit the Desirable Lingerie Factory Shop in Epping, Cape Town.